Shahr Khodro F.C.: Azadegan League

 Mes Sarcheshmeh was owned by Kerman's largest Copper producer "Sanate Mes Kerman", the same company that owned Mes Kerman.
 Mes Sarcheshmeh was founded in 1998 together with several other clubs by the Copper company of Kerman.
-In the past four years, the club has experienced enormous success as they have claimed promotion twice during this period.
+The club experienced great success in the years 2008 to 2011, being promoted twice during this period.

 After a third-place finish in the 2007–2008 season, they gained promotion the following year, finishing in first place.
 While being tipped as favourites for the drop, they beat the odds and finished in a respectable fifth spot.
 The following season proved to be their last, in the Azadegan League 1 as they won the league due to their better goal difference compared to runners up Aluminium Hormozgan.
 This meant that Mes Sarcheshme had been promoted to the Iranian Premier League for the first time.

 Promotion to the Iran Pro League

 Mes Sarcheshme was the second team owned by "Sanat Mes Kerman" to have reached the Premier League, the other team is Mes Kerman.
 Mes Sarcheshme could not make an impact in the IPL and were relegated.
 In July 2013, the club was moved from Kerman to Mashhad and renamed to Padideh Shandiz for two seasons.